joshbutch/joshbutch.github.io/README.md

 I want to help computer artificial intelligence see the world as humans see it, and hopefully from that gain a deeper understanding of who we are through their "eyes" -  If you have any questions please email: jbutch@regis.edu or josh.butch@gmail.com

+<h4>UPDATE 1/11/2019</h4><h5>I'm currently developing a Scrapy image scraper to begin to build my test/training dataset.
+I'm currently working through some issues and do not have an ETA.
+My Data Manipulation class begin on 1/15 so keep an eye out for posts about Pandas, data munging, and data modeling.</h5>

 ***

 [Convolutional Neural Networks](cnninfo.md) - 12.13.2018<br>